ak7128/Week_1_Garbage_classification/README.md

-# week-1
+# week 1 project for Garbage_classification
-this is for edunet internship program.
+Garbage classification project using AI and ML.